mritunjaygoutam12/Elastic/README.md

 elasticsearch
 ==================

-Tools for moving and saving indicies.
+Example for moving and saving indicies.

 ---